Stella Diamant, MSc

 Madagascar Centre National de Recherches Océanographiques (CNRO) – The National Center for Oceanographic Research in Madagascar, based in Nosy Be.
 The Center provides logistic support for fieldwork.

-The 2017 season was made possible thanks to financial contribution by Lush, IdeaWild, FIU, MMF, Aqua-Firma, Mada Megafauna, Baleines Rand’eau and the Tourism Board of Nosy Be.
+The 2017 season was made possible thanks to financial contribution by the Shark Foundation, Lush, IdeaWild, Aqua-Firma, MADA Megafauna, Baleines Rand’eau, the Tropical Conservation Institute and the Batchelor Foundation.